fabioyagui/collabtogdrive/README.md

 To add your secret key (which contains the Hugging Face token) in Google Collab, follow these steps:

-- Open your notebook in Google Colab.
+- Open your notebook in Google Collab.
 - On the left side, there is an icon that looks like a lock.
 Click on it to open the 'Secrets' section.
 - Click on “Add new secret”.
 - In the name field, type `HF_TOKEN` without spaces.